greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_container_using.html.md

 With PL/Container 1.2.0 and later, you can use Greenplum Database resource groups to manage and limit the total CPU and memory resources of containers in PL/Container runtimes.
 For more information about enabling, configuring, and using Greenplum Database resource groups, refer to [Using Resource Groups](../admin_guide/workload_mgmt_resgroups.html) in the *Greenplum Database Administrator Guide*.

-**Note:** If you do not explicitly configure resource groups for a PL/Container runtime, its container instances are limited only by system resources.
+> **Note** If you do not explicitly configure resource groups for a PL/Container runtime, its container instances are limited only by system resources.
 The containers may consume resources at the expense of the Greenplum Database server.

 Resource groups for external components such as PL/Container use Linux control groups \(cgroups\) to manage component-level use of memory and CPU resources.
 When you manage PL/Container resources with resource groups, you configure both a memory limit and a CPU limit that Greenplum Database applies to all container instances that share the same PL/Container runtime configuration.